GraphWalker/graphwalker.github.io/content/json/json-edge.md

 ---

-A single GraphWalker edge representation in JSON
+A single GraphWalker edge representation in JSON.

 ## Edge